mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 The whole reason I wrote a tutorial was that it's complex enough to run Cypress outside of their

-## Everything's free
+## Everything's free in Playwright

 Cypress is funded by their hosted SaaS.
 But Cypress is one of the few open-source SaaS products where the paid version would actually make my experience worse.
 The paid version gives you access to the Cypress web dashboard, but that creates a whole new external dependency for me.
 And I like the setup I have in CircleCI.
 I don't want to learn another vendor-specific CI.

 I'm sad to list this because I know Playwright only does this because Microsoft has unlimited resources to throw at Playwright, so they don't care about making money from it directly, but it makes it much easier to

-## Test recordings actually work

-For some reason, the tests recordings would 90% of the time get stuck and not record what I want.

-## Test ID shortcuts

-await page.locator("data-test-id=log-in").click();

 ## Playwright makes it easier to navigate the shadow DOM